Cord blood and cord lining banking

 Cord Lining - Additional protection with promising medical potentials²

-There are more than 1,000 clinical studies that are being done for MSCs obtained from the umbilical cord for the treatment of a variety of conditions.
+There are more than 1,000 clinical studies that are being conducted for MSCs obtained from the umbilical cord for the treatment of a variety of conditions.

 Storing both cord blood and cord lining will give you more types of stem cells.
 You are availing your child to a medical advancement with access to a growing number of applications of stem cells and the therapeutic potential that they hold.